geekiam/website/static/posts/what-are-javascript-promises.md

 ### Using Promises with Async/Await

-The `then/catch/finally` block working with promises is greate, but as you can tell in the code samples above it can make your code quite difficult to read and increases the cyclomatic complexity of your code base.
+The `then/catch/finally` block working with promises is great, but as you can tell in the code samples above it can make your code quite difficult to read and increases the cyclomatic complexity of your code base.

 > **Cyclomatic complexity** is a source code complexity measurement that is correlated to the number of coding errors,